jow-/ucode/README.md

 Filter the array passed as first argument by invoking the function specified in the second argument for each array item.

-If the invoked function returns a trueish result, the item is retained, otherwise it is dropped.
+If the invoked function returns a truish result, the item is retained, otherwise it is dropped.
 The filter function is invoked with three arguments:

  1. The array value